“Marseille of our Mediterranean”

 Such demographic shifts eventually are expressed politically.
 (The city of Chicago is not the only place where the phrase, “It’s our turn” has meaning.)
 In Chicago Heights, the Scots-Irish business establishment that dominated the community a century ago has long since surrendered power to descendants of the ethnic migrants whom they so bitterly opposed; as early as 1970, Italian Americans dominated the city council, the school board, and the park board.
 In the west suburbs, voters elected the first Latino to the Aurora City Council in 2001.
 Waukegan, a town that heretofore had tended to prefer mayors with Irish and Swedish surnames, in 1957 elected Robert Sabonjian, the son of local Armenian immigrants as mayor and kept electing him; Sabonjian served 24 years, during which time he helped friends with names such as Manion, Hoogasian, and Paravonian into politics.
 The social changes that have come at Cicero over that same span of years can be read in the surnames of its top elected officials; in a 2003 special election, the old town president Betty Loren-Maltese was replaced by one Ramiro Gonzalez.

 These transitions seldom lead to violence, as happened so often in the city, but social relations were no less fractious along Chicago’s suburban frontier than they were in the city’s parishes; Chicagoland citizens were a long way from welcoming difference, as so many pretend to do today.
-These days discrimination on grounds of faith or color may be proscribed, at least officially.
+These days, discrimination on grounds of faith or color may be proscribed, at least officially.
 Within the peaceable kingdom of the middle class, people are quite tolerant all manner of ethnic and religious differences.
 There has been a Japanese community in Chicago as far back as the 1890s.
 (Before she left for Japan in 1940, World II traitor, Tokyo Rose lived in Chicago with her father, who owned a restaurant on N. Clark Street.)
-The first sizeable contingent of Japanese began arriving after World War II, between 1950 and 1960, refugees from the west coast where they had been imprisoned, in effect, as dangerous aliens, and landlords shunned them; their descendants, and countrymen in the form of expatriate business executives have created a Japanese American community in the Northwest Suburbs without problem; the discrimination faced by Jews in some North Shore towns has been largely dissipated.
+The first sizable contingent of Japanese began arriving after World War II, between 1950 and 1960 and landlords shunned them; their descendants, and countrymen in the form of expatriate business executives have created a Japanese American community in the northwest suburbs without problem.
+The discrimination faced by Jews in some North Shore towns has been largely dissipated.
 Segregation however remains real; the difference is that people realized that skin color and religious preference are meaningless in terms of what really makes them uneasy about neighbors.
 The same-race suburb thus is as rare as the same-sex school, but the same-class suburb remains the standard.

 Up onto the pedestal